ric2b/Vivaldi-browser/chromium/docs/website/site/chromium-os/developer-library/guides/security/noexec-shell-scripts/index.md

 ### How to save/restore settings?

-For people who want to save & restore a set of "simple" variables (usually ones with values like "0" or "1" or "true" or "false" or similar), there's a few different possibilities.
+For people who want to save & restore a set of "simple" variables (usually ones with values like "0" or "1" or "true" or "false" or similar), there are a few different possibilities.

 #### Use separate files.